Casimir Pulaski Day: In popular culture

-Sufjan Stevens titled a song "Casimir Pulaski Day" on his album Illinois.
+Sufjan Stevens titled a song "Casimir Pulaski Day" on his album Illinoise.
 The song interweaves his memories of a friend's battle with bone cancer with an account of the holiday as indicated by the lyric: "... in the morning, in the winter shade, on the first of March, on the holiday, I thought I saw you breathing."

 Big Black, a Chicago-based post-hardcore band active between 1982 and 1987, have a song titled "Kasimir S. Pulaski Day".

 Chicago-based alternative hip-hop artist Kidd Russell titled a song "Pulaski Day" produced by Cisco Adler.
 The single was released on Pulaski Day 2012, and was featured on the front page of Vevo.
 The video has a cameo from professional wrestler Colt Cabana.
-The song is an uptempo track that features lyrics about Chicago in the summer time ... "north beach in the summer time, lake shore drive is on my mind, no matter where I go, the city has my soul, Pulaski Day, Pulaski Day, We are going to party like Pulaski Day!"
+The song is an up-tempo track that features lyrics about Chicago in the summer time ...
+"North Beach in the summertime, Lake Shore Drive is on my mind, no matter where I go, the city has my soul, Pulaski Day, Pulaski Day, We are going to party like Pulaski Day!"